patdavid/fnndsc/README.md

 ## Dataset

-**Note:** Currently, a fresh clone of the fnndsc data repo and following the instructions trips an error during processing JPG files using `pfdicom_rev`.
+**Note:** Currently, a fresh clone of the fnndsc data repo (on Ubuntu 18.04) and following the instructions trips an error during processing JPG files using `pfdicom_rev`.
 Details of the error [are documented on a separate page](pfdicom_rev-error.md).

 From the provided dataset the data is presented in a structured format, sorted by age in a `00-yr/00-mo/subj-N-NNNN-ex` structure.
 Pre-processing of the dataset also includes JSON data nested into the data structure to provide metadata.